Silesia: 15th–19th century

+20th century

 After World War I, a part of Silesia, Upper Silesia, was contested by Germany and the newly independent Second Polish Republic.
 The League of Nations organized a plebiscite to decide the issue in 1921.
 It resulted in 60% of votes being cast for Germany and 40% for Poland.
 Following the third Silesian uprising (1921), however, the easternmost portion of Upper Silesia (including Katowice), with a majority ethnic Polish population, was awarded to Poland, becoming the Silesian Voivodeship.
 The Prussian Province of Silesia within Germany was then divided into the provinces of Lower Silesia and Upper Silesia.
 Meanwhile, Austrian Silesia, the small portion of Silesia retained by Austria after the Silesian Wars, was mostly awarded to the new Czechoslovakia (becoming known as Czech Silesia and Trans-Olza), although most of Cieszyn and territory to the east of it went to Poland.

 Polish Silesia was among the first regions invaded during Germany's 1939 attack on Poland, which started World War II.
-One of the claimed goals of Nazi German occupation, particularly in Upper Silesia, was the extermination of those whom Nazis viewed as "subhuman", namely Jews and ethnic Poles.
-The Polish and Jewish population of the then Polish part of Silesia was subjected to genocide involving expulsions, mass murder and deportation to Nazi concentration camps and forced labour camps, while Germans were settled in pursuit of Lebensraum.
+The Polish and Jewish population of the then Polish part of Silesia was subjected expulsions, mass murder and deportation to Nazi concentration camps and forced labour camps, while Germans were settled in pursuit of Lebensraum.
 Two thousand Polish intellectuals, politicians, and businessmen were murdered in the Intelligenzaktion Schlesien in 1940 as part of a Poland-wide Germanization program.
 Silesia also housed one of the two main wartime centers where medical experiments were conducted on kidnapped Polish children by Nazis.
 Czech Silesia was occupied by Germany as part of Sudetenland.
 In Silesia, Nazi Germany operated the Gross-Rosen concentration camp, several prisoner-of-war camps for Allied POWs (including the major Stalag VIII-A, Stalag VIII-B, Stalag VIII-C camps), numerous Nazi prisons and thousands of forced labour camps, including a network of forced labour camps solely for Poles (Polenlager), subcamps of prisons, POW camps and of the Gross-Rosen and Auschwitz concentration camps.